Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 Like every Central American country, Belize is hot.
 The average annual temperature is 84 degrees!

-There are just two seasons here: the wet season and the dry season.
-The dry months of December through April are typically considered the best time to visit Belize.
+The dry season runs from December through April and is the best time to visit Belize.
 Expect sunny days capped by cool breezes.

 As nature would have it, there were a number of rainy days and plenty of rainy afternoons in January when I was in the inland areas (like Mayflower Bocawina National Park and the Cayo District where San Ignacio is).

-The wet season runs from May through November.
+Wet season in Belize is from May through November.
 May, June, July, and August are still great months to travel to Belize – you’ll score cheaper prices and less crowds, but you will see a bit of rain!
-The hottest month of the year in Belize is August, and the wettest month is October, so I’d steer clear of these months when planning your travels.
-By November, the rain is mostly gone (though the mosquitoes and sandflies are still very much around).
+The hottest month in Belize is August, and the wettest month is October, so I’d steer clear of these months when planning your travels.

 MORE BELIZE TRAVEL INSPIRATION: